 Feedback and continuous improvement

-We can only improve if we engage in open, respectful dialog with each other and give honest feedback.
+We can only improve if we enter into an open, respectful exchange with each other and give honest feedback.

-We have learned that A is followed by B, then C – linear processes that always follow the same course, but that doesn’t mean they are the best option.
+We have learned that A is followed by B, then C – a linear process that always follows the same course, but that doesn’t mean it’s the best way.
 By using flexible development processes, we have the ability to respond quickly to changes.

 The development of a new product is resource-intensive.
 If the end product is not convincing, it costs not only money but also time.
 That’s why we develop prototypesand put them through intensive testing.
 In these experiments we quickly learn what we can improve.

 The goal is to create a product that our customers like.
 That’s why we develop product features from the user’s perspective and avoid getting bogged down in irrelevant details.